Apprenticeship 2020/ 2021 Schedule

 We have heard from our Apprentices that the flexibility from the asynchronous delivery and extended end dates allow some Apprentices to stay connected with their employer or balance other personal commitments.
 Working at their own pace and on their own schedule allows Apprentices to focus attention on topics or sections where they need additional time or help, and in some cases, end their technical training early.

-All learning spaces are following COVID-19 protocols to keep apprentices and instructors safe.
+For all delivery methods, all learning spaces are following COVID-19 protocols to keep apprentices and instructors safe.
 Apprentices should be prepared to supply and wear non-medical masks.
 All apprentices will be required to complete the COVID-19 Contact Tracing and Alberta Daily Health Checklist using the SAFE RDC app.
 Apprentices will not be permitted to come on campus if they are ill.
 Please visit RDC’s COVID-19 information for additional details.

-We have extended the schedule for your training to give you more time to complete the theory portions online.
+We have extended the schedule for blended delivery training to give you more time to complete the theory portions online.
 The result is that the schedule covers more weeks than if all portions were offered face-to-face.
 However, if you are able to advance through the theory portions quickly, you may be able to complete your Apprenticeship training by the last date of the scheduled practical/shop portion of the course.

 The online theory portion of our programs will be in a mainly asynchronous (self-paced) format.
 You will mostly be able to set your own hours for when you work on your course material.
 Self-paced study requires discipline and self-motivation, but also gives you the flexibility to do the course work at times that work best for you.
-Please review the program-specific information for full details.
+Please review the program-specific information for availability and full details.

 RDC’s COVID-19 Training is a requirement for everyone who will be coming to campus.
 It provides information about COVID-19, RDC’s rules, and the responsibilities we each have to prevent the spread of infection.
 This will be available in Blackboard on your Loop account.